json-api/json-api/format/index.md

 #### Attributes <a href="#document-structure-resource-attributes" id="document-structure-resource-attributes" class="headerlink"></a>

-The value of the `"attributes"` key is a JSON object (an "attributes object") that represents information about the resource object it is contained within.
+The value of the `"attributes"` key is an "attributes object".
+The attributes object is a JSON object that represents information about the resource object.

+The members of the attributes object ("attributes") shares namespace with the members of the relationships object of the resource object; that is, attributes of a given resource object **MUST** be named differently than its relationships.
-The top level of this object shares a namespace with the members of `relationships` and **MUST NOT** contain `id` or `type` members.
+The attributes object **MUST NOT** contain `id` or `type` members.
 Apart from these restrictions, this object can contain members keyed by any string valid for this specification.

-All members which appear in an "attributes object" are considered attributes and may contain any valid JSON value.
+All members which appear in an attributes object are considered attributes and may contain any valid JSON value.

 Complex data structures involving JSON objects and arrays are allowed as